 This first group is easiest to recognize because they lack a stem, are attached to wood, and look and feel for all the world like a polypore, except for the gills underneath.
 They have the consistency of leather (Schizophyllum) or wood.
 Other species have odd looking pores that can somewhat resemble gills as well, so if you find something that looks like it has gills but seems like a polypore, look for it on that page.

-Schizophyllum commune - "split gill", in the Agaricales but evolved to be tough instead of the other way around.
-Each gill is split in half lengthwise. <5cm.
+Schizophyllum commune - "split gill", in the Agaricales (a gilled mushroom relative that evolved to be tough instead of a tough polypore evolving gills).
+Each gill is split in half lengthwise.
+White fuzzy cap on hardwoods. <5cm.

 |Trichaptum laricinum - purple gills underside when young, resembles T. biforme.
 On conifers.|